MathiasF1do/MathiasF1do/README.md

-- 👋 Hi, I’m @MathiasF1do
+- 👋 Hi, I’m Mathias
-- 👀 I’m interested in Networking, linux, docker, Python
+- 👀 I’m interested in Networking, linux, docker, Python, Servers, html, php, Javascript and more stuff
-- 🌱 I’m currently learning Networking, linux, and a litte Python
 - 📫 How to reach me https://discord.gg/eNmnB35Zk3 on discord